 Whether you call it “Italian dining with a Southern drawl” or “Italian cooking, Southern roots,” the fact is you’re going to have an amazing meal at Hog & Hominy.
 Menu options include a beef and Cheddar dog in a pretzel bun with yellow mustard; an order of sweetbreads with spicy peanut agrodolce; poutine with neckbone gravy; or an amazing burger (lunch only) topped with pickled lettuce, American cheese, onion, and mustard dedicated to one of the country’s best food writers.
 Now factor primetime pizza into the equation.

-There menu has expanded from nine to include 14 pies on the menu, which are tended to in a painstakingly monitored oven (built using bricks from the original building’s chimney) on the side of the restaurant.
-There’s the enticing Red-Eye (pork belly, egg, Fontina, celery leaf, and sugo); Down With the Shine (corn, fontina, leeks, and garlic cream); and Chicken of the Sea (clams, chili, lemon, arugula, and pesto).
-But the signature is the Prewitt with fontina, tomato sauce, boudin, and scrambled eggs.
-Try it, Mikey.
-You’ll like it.
+Their menu has expanded from nine to include 12 pies, which are tended to in a painstakingly monitored oven (built using bricks from the original building’s chimney) on the side of the restaurant.
+There’s the enticing Red Eye (pork belly, egg, Fontina, celery leaf, and sugo); Space Oddity (heirloom tomatoes, stracciatella, olive oil, lemon, and Parmesan; and All Up ‘Nduja (‘nduja, stracciatella, Kalamata olives, speck, and Parmesan).
+But the signature is the Prewitt, with fontina, tomato sauce, boudin, and scrambled eggs.

 Photo by Joe R. via Yelp